Committee of Adjustment

 What About Conditions of Consent Approval?

 A consent approval may have certain conditions attached to it.
-These might include requirements for road widenings, parkland dedication, or a rezoning (or minor variance) to allow a new land use.
-In addition, the property owner may be required to enter into an agreement with the municipality to provide future services, proper drainage or facilities.
+These might include requirements for road widenings, tree pre-payment, or a rezoning (or minor variance) to allow a new land use.
 Consent conditions must be fulfilled within one year.

 When all the conditions have been met by the applicant, a certificate is issued by the Committee of Adjustment, and the consent goes into effect.